-In addition, personnel from DOE-HQ and Westinghouse Savannah River Company (WSRC) will participate in a training role and will be called upon to assist more experienced team members.
-Any observations or concerns that these DOE-HQ and WSRC team members raise will only be considered if validated by their senior mentor.
+In addition for Task 2, personnel from DOE-HQ and Westinghouse Savannah River Company (WSRC) will participate in a training role and will be called upon to assist more experienced team members.
+Any observations or concerns that these DOE-HQ and WSRC team members will raise only be considered.
 These additional attendees include: